algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 The instruction `MOV RA, RC` is used to copy the value from register RC to register RA.

-- `RA` is the destination register where the value will be copied.
+- `RA` is the destination register where the value will be copied
-- `RC` is the source register from which the value is taken.
+- `RC` is the source register from which the value is taken

 Example:
 ```assembly